MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-hand.md

     [!code-csharp[ScaleAndOffset](CodeSnippets\ScaleAndOffset.cs)]

-    Note that this mapping also performs a scale-down by a factor of 10, which is in fact a unit conversion from millimeters to centimeters.
-We do this because we want the dynamic range of the cursor position coordinates to be appropriate for the size of the objects in the scene, which is on the order of magnitude of ~1 in Unity units.
+    Note that this mapping also performs a scale-down by a factor of 10, which in fact is a unit conversion from millimeters to centimeters.
+We do this because we want the dynamic range of the cursor position to be appropriate for the size of objects in the scene, which is on the order of magnitude of ~1 Unity units.

     With this preparation, we are ready to compute the actual conversion of the palm position to a cursor position.
-And add the **GetPalmCameraPosition()** method to the **Cursor** script:
+Add the **GetPalmCameraPosition()** method to the **Cursor** script:

     [!code-csharp[GetCursorScreenPosition](CodeSnippets\GetPalmCameraPosition.cs)]